-Lucha Underground on Netflix: What Better Time Than Now?
+"Lucha Underground" on Netflix: What Better Time Than Now?

-You may not have noticed, but 2017 has been a tough year for Lucha Underground, so much so that it seems like forever ago when the promotion seemed to be the hottest thing in wrestling.
+You may not have noticed, but 2017 was a tough year for Lucha Underground, so much so that it seems like forever ago when the promotion seemed to be the hottest thing in wrestling.
 The year began with the El Rey Network, unexpectedly putting LU’s third season on hiatus, both to bring the show back during sweep season and buy time for financing to be obtained for a fourth season.
 Then several LU stars bolted AAA for The Crash, leaving their LU futures in doubt for a few days.
-Then there was Court Bauer announcing the February 15th date for an LU/Netflix deal, info fed to him by Dorian Roldan that was later proved to be false and presumably fed to Bauer so Roldan could announce the correct date later, thus making himself look… you know I still don’t get what his plan was there.
+Then there was Court Bauer announcing the February 15th date for an LU/Netflix deal, info fed to him by Dorian Roldan that was later proved to be false and presumably fed to Bauer so Roldan could announce the correct date later, thus making himself look . . . you know I still don’t get what his plan was there.
 The point is shit got dark, so dark that I wrote a really long column wondering just how we got here followed by me taking a break from LU.
 It’s one I needed; I couldn’t stand to think about LU, let alone talk about it, when the conversation consisted of people burying the promotion while others snickered about the misfortune.
 Even as the product onscreen remained great, everything else about Lucha Underground, from the fans to the executives to the pundits commenting on it felt like it got lost.
 I couldn’t recognize it.
 I didn’t want to recognize it.

 Thank Grodd today is a day I can say LU is actually taking a step forward.
 Or should I say tomorrow?
-That will be the day, March 15th, 2017, that Lucha Underground finally makes its long awaited jump to Netflix.
+That will be the day, March 15th, 2017, that Lucha Underground finally makes its long-awaited jump to Netflix.
 I know; can I really believe that after all the drama that happened last month?
 Rest assured you can dear reader; the LU Twitter account has confirmed it, several Netflix sites have confirmed it, the most important people in Lucha Underground have confirmed it; IT IS HAPPENING PEOPLE!
 It’s almost surreal in a way.
 Even when Lucha Underground was hot and many people (myself included) were heading the charge of a #NetflixNeedsLucha movement on Twitter it seemed like LU on Netflix was something that could only happen in dreams.
 Now from here on in (hopefully) LU will be available to over 49 million subscribers in the US and many more in Latin America and Canada.
-It’s a whole new world for LU; it also means that your wrestling friend who hasn’t watched LU because “it’s not easily accessible” has less excuses than the Atlanta Falcons after the Super Bowl (unless they live in Europe.
+It’s a whole new world for LU; it also means that your wrestling friend who hasn’t watched LU because “it’s not easily accessible” has fewer excuses than the Atlanta Falcons after the Super Bowl (unless they live in Europe.
 Then they still have a valid excuse).

 But let’s say your pal remains unconvinced despite LU’s new availability.
 Maybe they’ve been turned off by the going ons of Dorian Roldan and Factory Made Ventures off-screen, maybe they’ve heard the product isn’t that good; who knows what the reason is.
 If they’re still on the fence about seeing what Lucha Underground on Netflix and you just can’t find the right words to convince them, then worry no longer.
 As it turns out I happen to have a few reasons why now is the right time to get into the LU now that it’s there for all to see.

 Some people out there have tried to claim recently that Lucha Underground isn’t as good as it once was.
 One, most of those people are saying that because they feel Pentagon Jr. should win every single match and if he doesn’t then the show is bad.
 Two, even if that were true (and I cannot stress enough that it’s not) it doesn’t change the fact that season one of Lucha Underground is considered by many to be one of the most perfect things in the history of wrestling.
-So you can’t miss either way, and naturally once you give the show a chance you’ll find that it’s absolutely extraordinary and has something for anyone.
-If you like great wrestling, Lucha Underground has great matches all over the place.
+So you can’t miss either way, and naturally, once you give the show a chance you’ll find that it’s absolutely extraordinary and has something for anyone.
+If you like great wrestling, LU has great matches all over the place.
 If you like outside of the box ideas, LU is chock full of them.
 If you prefer storytelling, no one in wrestling today does it better than LU.
 There are literally unlimited options for you and you won’t be disappointed in any of them.
 Well unless you get too attached to Pentagon.
 That guy really knows how to get the people behind him.

 Why do I say this?
 Because it’s exactly why you need to watch this show.
 The combined efforts of Van Wagenen’s staff and the talent essaying DeJoseph and Roach’s writing has led to a show that, over the course of two and a half seasons, has never insulted my intelligence, has always given the impression that everyone on screen has just as good a chance of being a top star as anyone else and has always, and I mean always, tried its best to be great.
 There are television shows, and even other wrestling shows, out there that have the ability to be great all the time and not only aren’t, but don’t put the effort in.
 Lucha Underground always puts the effort in; maybe the show isn’t always the best thing ever, but you’ll never doubt the effort to make it so.
 It’s why I’m sticking around, why I refuse to believe that LU’s best days are behind them and as you can see, one of the many reasons I implore you to give LU a shot.

 It doesn’t even have to be for that reason either.
 Maybe you just want more good wrestling in your life.
 Maybe you want more good TV in your life.
-Hell maybe it is because you want to find something deeper in wrestling that another promotion just isn’t giving you.
+Hell, maybe it is because you want to find something deeper in wrestling that another promotion just isn’t giving you.
 Regardless, Lucha Underground can give it to you and now for the first time it’s available on a wide platform.
 There’s no more “it’s not available” cry to hid behind, no more “there’s no place where I can watch it in HD” complaint to throw out and quite frankly claiming you won’t watch because of Dorian and FMV is absurd because again, They've done nothing to affect the onscreen product!
 Maybe one day that happens but it hasn’t yet.
 So for now, use this opportunity LU and Netflix has given us to give Lucha Underground a shot, or another shot.
-You may just find what you were looking for from wrestling all along, like I did.
+You may just find what you were looking for from wrestling all along, as I did.